Friends of Mario Lanza Park

 By 1918, all of the remaining structures were demolished and the space became Queen Park.
 In 1941, the western border was expanded to include the area currently occupied by the dog run.

-The Friends have worked closely with Mural Arts over the years, and are proud to have 2 of their glorious murals by brilliant local artists adorning our park.
+The Friends are very proud to have 2 murals from local artists from Mural Arts adorning our park.
 Adjacent to the dog run is "Summer" by David Guinn (one of 4 in a series); it includes the likeness of a local golden retriever, "Buddy".
-On the Catherine St side: "PRISM" by Kien Nguyen reflects both the diversity of plant life in our area, as well as the diversity of cultures in our neighborhood and in Philadelphia as a whole
+On the Catherine St side: "PRISM" by Kien Nguyen reflects both the diversity of plant life in our area, as well as the diversity of cultures in our neighborhood and in Philadelphia as a whole.

 Want to get involved?